 - Snow shovel

-Safety gear is a necessity when heading into avalanche prone areas.
-It is recommended that every member of the party to at a minimum carry an avalanche transceiver, a probe and a snow shovel.
-Extra items, like a personal locator beacon (PLB) and avalanche airbag packs can make all the difference between life and death, so seriously consider looking into them.
+Safety gear is a necessity when heading into avalanche-prone areas.
+It is recommended that every member of the party at a minimum carry an avalanche transceiver, a probe, and a snow shovel.
+Extra items, like a personal locator beacon (PLB) and avalanche airbag packs could be the difference between life and death, so seriously consider looking into them.

 If you have got your planning right then you should arrive at your allotted campsite spot with plenty of daylight left to set up camp.
 If possible, try and arrive at least an hour and a half before the sun dips below the horizon.

 - Is the area exposed to the wind?
 Do not set up camp on any ridges or other places exposed to high winds.
-Ideally, you should find a spot that is naturally sheltered but failing that you can build a snow wall, or use that spare tarp you brought to construct a wind break.
+Ideally, you should find a spot that is naturally sheltered.
+Failing that, you can build a snow wall or use that spare tarp you brought to construct a windbreak.

 - Is the area in an avalanche danger zone?
 If so, then move location.

 - Get your bearings and determine where the sun will rise.
 Placing your tents in a sunny spot will help you warm up faster come morning.
 South-facing slopes will give you longer days and more direct sunlight.

 - While trees will help shelter you from the wind, do not pitch your tent directly under any overhanging branches.
 Branches laden with snow will break from time to time.
 You don’t want to be sleeping under one when it does.